-Service performance indicators [Service / indicator / measure] Results 2016 Results 2017 Results 2018 Results 2019 Material variations and comments Food l Safety Time liness FS1 Time taken to action food complaints [Number of days between receipt and first response action for all food complaints / Number of food complaints] 6.50 1.50 1.00 1.00 Council continues to action food complaints within one day.
-Serv ice standard FS2 Food safety assessments [Number of registered class 1 food premises and class 2 food premises that receive an annual food safety assessment in accordance with the Food Act 1984 / Number of registered class 1 food premises and class 2 food premises that require an annual food safety assessment in accordance with the Food Act 1984] x100 100.00% 97.98% 73.53% 90.63% Resources increased in this area during the second part of the year allowing staff to complete more assessments.
-Serv ice cost FS3 Cost of food safety service [Direct cost of the food safety service / Number of food premises registered or notified in accordance with the Food Act 1984] \$163.78 \$165.08 \$148.59 \$112.34 A staff vacancy existed at the start of the year which resulted in unplanned savings, this vacancy was filled in the later part of the year.
-Hea Ith and Safety FS4 Critical and major non-compliance outcome notifications [Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises] x100 83.33% 100.00% 100.00% 100.00% Council continues to follow up critical and major non-compliance outcomes in a timely manner.
+Service Performance Results Results Results Results Indicators [Service / indicator / measure] 2017 2018 2019 2020 Comments Foo d Safety eliness FS1 Time taken to action food complaints [Number of days between receipt and first response action for all food complaints / Number of food complaints] 1.50 1.00 1.00 1.67 Council's food safety staff aim to respond to food safety complaints on the same day.
+When this is not possible the response is prioritised for the next business day.
+During this year a number of complaints were actioned in two days instead of one.
+Serv vice standard FS2 Food safety assessments [Number of registered class 1 food premises and class 2 food premises that receive an annual food safety assessment in accordance with the Food Act 1984 / Number of registered class 1 food premises and class 2 food premises that require an annual food safety assessment in accordance with the Food Act 1984] x100 97.98% 73.53% 90.63% 111.46% Council's registration period runs from 1 Oct to 30 September.
+Sometimes premises that are inspected early in the calendar year can be inspected later in the calendar year but they still receive only one inspection per registration period.
+Serv vice cost FS3 Cost of food safety service [Direct cost of the food safety service / Number of food premises registered or notified in accordance with the Food Act 1984] \$165.08 \$148.59 \$112.34 \$538.07 Loddon Shire Council is a large geographic area with a dispersed population and comprises small rural towns with limited food premises.
+Consequently Council has allocated an adequate but much smaller resource than may be required in another local government area to deliver the same service.
+Hea Ith and safety FS4 Critical and major non- compliance outcome notifications [Number of critical non- compliance outcome notifications and major non-compliance notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises] x100 100.00% 100.00% 100.00% 100.00% Council continues to follow up critical and major non-compliance outcomes in a timely manner.